squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 To determine whether a given object may be cached, Squid takes many things into consideration.
 The current algorithm (for Squid-2) goes something like this:

  * Responses with ''Cache-Control: Private'' are NOT cachable.
- * Responses with ''Cache-Control: No-Cache'' are NOT cachable.
+ * Responses with ''Cache-Control: No-Cache'' are NOT cachable by Squid older than [[Squid-3.2]].
  * Responses with ''Cache-Control: No-Store'' are NOT cachable.
- * Responses for requests with an ''Authorization'' header are cachable ONLY if the reponse includes ''Cache-Control: Public''.
+ * Responses for requests with an ''Authorization'' header are cachable ONLY if the reponse includes ''Cache-Control: Public'' or some other special parameters controling revalidation.
  * The following HTTP status codes are cachable:
   * 200 OK
   * 203 Non-Authoritative Information